mrzepinski/es6-guide/manuscript/classes_and_inheritance.md

 console.log(car.getType()); // car
 ```

-It's naive example, but we can see a new keywords as: class and constructor.
+It's naive example, but we can see a new keywords as class and constructor.

 ES5 equivalent could be something like this: